CONIFA Time

 Given the American (or Mr Trump) rhetoric on Greenland, someone needs to give these football crazy islanders a home, where they can feel part of a family.
 UEFA really should have been the one, but Spain throwing the toys out of the pram when Gibraltar were granted such status, seems to have forever closed that particular door.

 In this encounter, as witnessed in Silkeborg last year, Greenland were proving both adept at controlling passages of play, and tactically aware.
 To put this all into context, their last competitive outing was 363 days earlier.
-The way they impressed in Denmark in 2025 meant two players won contracts with Norwegian clubs.
-However, as I discovered from Morten, neither were available as non UEFA/FIFA tournaments don’t require obligation on the clubs to release players.
+The way they impressed in Denmark in 2025 meant one player won a contract with a Norwegian club.
+However, as I discovered from Morten, he was not available as non UEFA/FIFA tournaments don’t require obligation on the clubs to release players.

-Two of the star names might have been missing and despite going a goal down, they merely rolled their sleeves up and got stuck in.
-After half-time Greenland were in control, and the equaliser was both well deserved and a fine thump into the far corner having cut in on the defender.
+While one of the star name in the squad might have been missing, and despite going a goal down, they merely rolled their sleeves up and got stuck in.
+After half-time Greenland were in control, with the equaliser well deserved on 55 minutes.
+A fine thump into the far corner by Adam Ejler Hansen having cut in on the defender and led him a merry dance.

 An old adage came to pass though.
-A team is never more vulnerable than just after scoring, and it saw Padania go straight up the park to score a tidy goal and immediately regain the lead.
-The heat was playing a factor, but Greenland keeping coming forward.
+A team is never more vulnerable than just after scoring.
+Padania went straight up the park to score a tidy goal, immediately regaining the lead.
+The heat was playing a factor, but Greenland kept coming forward.
 They knew with a loss the final was beyond them.
 They fashioned some openings, amidst Padania resorting to fairly scurrilous tactics; feigning injury, nipping at the referee and generally wasting time, while spoiling for a fight.
-To be fair to the Greenlandic lands, they didn’t get involved.
+To be fair to the Greenlandic lads, they didn’t get involved.

 Alas, as time ticked down and men being sent ever increasingly forward, the goalkeeper made a mistake, and it was 3-1.
 Still they wouldn’t give up, but their efforts were to no avail.
 Padania had won it, and were secure in the knowledge they would compete in Saturday’s final.

-One Greenland player, whose parents were on hand, told me he was unavailable for the next match.
-He was flying back to Denmark that night to sit an exam tomorrow, then back for the final game on Saturday.
+The Greenland scorer, whose parents were on hand watching, told me he was unavailable for the next match.
+He was flying back to Denmark that night to sit an exam the next morning (which he passed), then heading back for the final game on Saturday.
 Another example of the extraordinary dedication from amateur players, which made the antics of Padania both unnecessary and obscene.
 If amateur competition sinks to the levels in the monied world of the sport, we are all doomed.

 For the second offering of the double bill, you had to vacate the ground and have a separate ticket!
-Ticino, the Italian Canton of Switzerland were playing Northen Cyprus, one of the stalwarts of the CONIFA family.
+Ticino, the Italian Canton of Switzerland were playing Northen Cyprus, one of the stalwarts of the CONIFA family, although this was their first International outing since 2018.
 Turkish Cyprus really is one of the great anomalies of the world.
 Steadfastly independent from the rest of Cyprus, with barely a country recognising it as such.

 Here in Carate Brianza, the Northern Cyprus side had the best support of all six entries.
 It will perhaps come as no surprise to learn that they were easily the best team witnessed on the day.
-Ticino had nibbled a 1-0 afternoon win on day 1, before the rain, versus the Provence of Rouet in Southern France.
-And despite winning the best shirt of the quartet I viewed (a lovely red, white and blue number), they were absolutely second best in every facet of this game.
+Ticino had nibbled a 1-0 opening game win before the rain the day before, versus the Provence of Rouet from Southern France.
+Despite winning the best shirt of the quartet I viewed (a lovely red, white and blue number), they were absolutely second best in every facet of this game.

 It took the Cypriots a while to get their sights fixed, with some near and comedy misses, before they went in front on the half hour mark, complete with an excessive celebration that saw one of the players injured!